Schadenfeude/baking-app/README.md

  a UI binding library to avoid writing findViewById a bunch of times, or something similar.

 ### Homescreen Widget
- - [x] Application has a companion homescreen widget.
+ - [x] Application has a companion home screen widget.
- - [ ] Widget displays ingredient list for desired recipe.
+ - [x] Widget displays ingredient list for desired recipe.